Early Adopter Sees Immediate Results with Full-Tunnel Management System

 Mulholland and his team tried just about everything to prevent collisions, from placing no-braking signs in the tunnel to installing a remote conveyor stop, but nothing seemed to help.
 On especially busy days, Busy Bee couldn’t run the conveyor as fast as they needed and had to use more safety rollers in order to keep large gaps between vehicles — all in anticipation of a pileup.
 After ten years of unsuccessfully battling this growing problem, Mulholland knew something had to change if he wanted to remain profitable.

 Busy Bee needed a solution that would reduce (and ideally eliminate) pileups while improving the customer experience and increasing production.
-It sounds like a tall order, but they found it in NoPileups.
+It sounds like a tall order, but they found it in NoPileups™.

 In late 2016, Busy Bee Car Wash began using NoPileups at one of three locations.
 Within a year, they were using the service at all three Busy Bee sites.

 In Busy Bee’s case, the decision to implement NoPileups’ services was what Mulholland calls “a no-brainer.”
 What originally began as the simple intent to avoid collisions has resulted in a major improvement to his company’s bottom line.
-He says the system has allowed him to increase chain speed and shorten the gap between cars, allowing Busy Bee Car Wash to operate with speed and confidence never before seen by the business.
+He says the system has given his team the confidence to load vehicles at more optimum levels.

 Not only have all Busy Bee locations been pileup-free (and litigation-free), managers are no longer bogged down by administrative duties related to customers’ car repairs and payments.
 On busy days, they also don’t have the added pressure of mitigating the damage resulting from a tunnel pileup.